 Remove the four (4) bolts securing the engine cover to the floor of the driver's compartment and lift cover off to gain access to engine.

-Removal of the engine cover allows service access to the transmission dipstick and fill tube, engine air cleaner, and other engine parts.
+Removal of the engine cover allows service access to the engine air cleaner and other engine parts.

 ENGINE COOLING SYSTEM

 Refer to your chassis operating guide for information and precautions on filling, servicing and checking the fluid level.